micheladellalma/ML-Classification/README.md

 # ML-Classification

-# PROJECT: Protein Expression in mice with Down Syndrome
+# Protein Expression in mice with Down Syndrome

 ## Description